-I graduated with a Master’s Degree in Marine Ecology and Organismal Biology at the University of Nice Sophia Antipolis.
-As a requirement for my graduation I did a 5-month internship in the Edsinger Lab at the Marine Biological Laboratory, USA, working on the development of genetic tools in Pygmy Squid (Idiosepius paradoxus).
-Now, I am PhD student at the Max Planck Institute for Brain Research, Germany, in Laurent Department, which focuses on the behaviour, dynamics and emergent properties of neural systems.
+Mathieu graduated with a Master’s Degree in Marine Ecology and Organismal Biology at the University of Côte d'Azur, France.
+As a requirement for his graduation, he did a 5-month internship in the Edsinger Lab at the Marine Biological Laboratory, USA, working on the development of genetic tools in Pygmy Squid (Idiosepius paradoxus).
+Now, he is PhD student at the Max Planck Institute for Brain Research, Germany, in Laurent Department, which focuses on the behaviour, dynamics and emergent properties of neural systems.

 Cephalopods are a group of animals including squids, octopuses and cuttlefish.
 While they evolved camera-like eyes, a closed cardiovascular system and complex brain and behavior, our last common ancestor, which lived roughly 600 million years ago, did not have those features.
 This evolutionary convergence makes cephalopods an ideal comparative model to vertebrates for investigating the emergence of these complex systems.

 Cephalopods also evolved fascinating traits, such as three hearts, blue blood, chemosensitive arms, an extensive nervous system distributed across all the body, unmatched camouflage, impressive regenerative capabilities, as well as RNA editing.